 Free cash flow (Non-GAAP).
-Free cash flow is defined as net cash provided by operating activities less capital expenditures.
-We consider free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after the acquisition of property and equipment, can be used for strategic opportunities, including investing in our business, making acquisitions, and strengthening the balance sheet.
-Analysis of free cash flow facilitates comparisons of our operating results to competitors' operating results.
-A limitation of using free cash flow versus the GAAP measure of net cash provided by operating activities as a means for evaluating liquidity is that free cash flow does not represent the total increase or decrease in the cash balance from operations for the period because it excludes cash used for capital expenditures.
-We compensate for this limitation by providing information about our capital expenditures on the face of the cash flow statement and under "Liquidity and Capital Resources".
+We define free cash flow as net cash provided by operating activities minus capital expenditures.
+We consider free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after the acquisition of property and equipment, can be used for strategic opportunities, including investing in our business, making strategic acquisitions, repurchasing outstanding common stock, and strengthening the balance sheet.
+Analysis of free cash flow facilitates management's comparisons of our operating results to competitors' operating results.
+A limitation of using free cash flow versus the GAAP measure of net cash provided by operating activities as a means for evaluating liquidity is that free cash flow does not represent the total increase or decrease in the cash, cash equivalents and investments balance for the period because free cash flow excludes cash used for capital expenditures and also excludes cash provided by or used for other investing and financing activities.
+Management compensates for this limitation by providing information about our capital expenditures and other investing and financing activities on the face of the cash flow statement and under "-Liquidity and Capital Resources."
 A reconciliation of free cash flow to net cash provided by operating activities, the most directly comparable financial measure calculated and presented in accordance with GAAP, is provided below: